 I don’t recommend separate vacations except under these circumstances:

-- The school breaks are different (i.e. Spring Break) and the kids are out at different times.
+- The school breaks are different, such as spring break weeks, and the kids are out at different times.
 Take each group of kids on similar vacations, but at different times.

 - You want to take one child on a vacation, alone, to celebrate an accomplishment (i.e. graduation from high school or college.)
 This is fine, but realize that the other kids are already anticipating their trip!